The Missing Years.

 In John Chapter 4.
 Jesus' dialogue with the Samaritan woman at Jacob's well is notable: First, it was a breach of social protocol for a Jewish rabbi to converse with a gentile woman- one of questionable reputation at that.
 Samaritans were considered mongrel Jews, but claimed the same Hebrew patriarchs as "our fathers who worshiped here at this mountain" (vs.12, 20).
 The disciples marveled at this, but said nothing.
 The Lord used the opportunity to say that the old ways had come to an end.
 "The time is coming, and already is, when God will be worshiped neither here at this mountain or at the temple in Jerusalem, but only in Spirit and in Truth."
 In a surprising move, she invokes the name of the messiah: The Christ to come. cf. 21-27.
 Then Jesus reveals to her his identity, "I am he."

 Only by ritual blood sacrifices could one atone for sin, performed by the temple priests on certain festivals, requiring a pilgrimage for the people.
 The marble of the great shrine gleamed in the sunlight, standing proudly over Jerusalem as the very center of Judaism itself.
 Jesus stated that he was greater than the opulent temple.
 Sacrilege!
 Greater even than Abraham, the ancestral father of the Hebrews.
 The leaders were so appalled at this radical departure from tradition they accused the Lord of blasphemy.
+Later on, they conspired to kill him.

 The Family business not carpentry, but Architect of Life.
 We are left with only these words, Jesus increased in wisdom and stature, and in favor with God and man.
 The record falls silent before Jesus appears out of nowhere, a grown man of the age of thirty! cf. Matthew 2:27, 46-49; 3:13-17; Luke 2:52; 3:15; 23.